 But the reality actually captured in this photo — the reality revealed by Trump’s conduct in Quebec and after — is that this whole narrative has proved to be nothing but a big lie.
 The photo is all gesture, with nothing at its core other than Trump’s petulant narcissism, destructiveness and increasing detachment from reality.

 Trump’s posture throughout the Quebec debacle and after — his justification for threatening to upend the global trading order — was based on a series of Trumpian falsehoods and distortions.
 After leaving Quebec, Trump claimed the United States is the victim of high tariffs.
 But as the New York Times’s Ana Swanson details, the United States imposes its own tariffs, which are “slightly higher, on average, across all its imported products than Canada or Japan and exactly equivalent to the four European nations in the G-7.”
-Meanwhile, Glenn Kessler flagged two other lies Trump used to justify his handling of the G-7: the claim that the United States is getting badly ripped off by its payments to NATO, and the assertion that we’re running a big trade deficit with Canada.
+Meanwhile, as Glenn Kessler points out, two other assertions Trump used to justify his handling of the G-7 — the claim that the United States is getting badly ripped off by its payments to NATO, and the assertion that we’re running a big trade deficit with Canada — are both lies.

 Trump advisers then insisted that Canadian Prime Minister Justin Trudeau had “stabbed” Trump “in the back” by attacking him after he had left.
 But as one reporter who was present at Trudeau’s post-meeting press conference pointed out, this was flatly false.
 There is a reason Trump’s team did this:

 All of this was about salvaging a bit of face for Trump, and about laying the groundwork for a further escalation of Trump’s trade war.
 And if that trade war does escalate, it is likely to cost many more U.S. jobs than it saves.
 Trump’s conduct this weekend was rooted in fabrications, and nothing whatsoever about it was pro-worker.